openshift/microshift/docs/default_csi_plugin.md

 ## Deployment

 ODF-LVM is deployed onto the cluster in the `openshift-storage` namespace, after MicroShift boots.
-In order to reduce MicroShift's storage footprint and cluster overhead, [StorageCapacity tracking](https://kubernetes.io/docs/concepts/storage/storage-capacity/) is used in lieu of the plugin's extended-scheduler.
+[StorageCapacity tracking](https://kubernetes.io/docs/concepts/storage/storage-capacity/) is used to ensure that Pods with an ODF-LVM PVC are not scheduled if the requested storage is greater than the volume group's remaining free storage.

 ## System Requirements

 ### Volume Group Name

-LVMD, a component of ODF-LVM, requires that volume groups specified in the [device-class configuration](../assets/components/odf-lvm/topolvm-lvmd-config_configmap_v1.yaml) exist at the runtime.
-If the volume group doesn't exist, the LVMD container will fail to start and enter a CrashLoopBackoff state.
+The default integration of ODF-LVM assumes a volume-group named `rhel`.
+ODF-LVM's node-controller expects that volume group to exist prior to launching the service.
+If the volume group does not exist, the node-controller will fail to start and enter a CrashLoopBackoff state.
-The initial integration of ODF-LVM assumes volume-group named `rhel` exists.
-Unallocated space must exist on the volume group if the plugin is to dynamically provision logical volumes on it.

 ### Volume Size Increments